Richmond Savers

 They explained things in bite-sized chunks that I could understand.
 I liked how they didn’t scoff at people who go for the low-hanging fruit.
 I emailed them with what I thought was a stupid question, and I was pleasantly surprised when a real person (Brad) answered with a real answer, and very quickly, too.

 My husband and I knew we would be travelling to Florida soon to visit loved ones.
-Brad advised me to get the Capital One Venture Rewards Credit Card with what’s called the ‘purchase eraser.’
-It was just right for our situation.
+Brad advised me to get the Capital One Venture Rewards Credit Card and it was just right for our situation.

 I opted for the Capital One VentureOne Rewards Credit Card with the lower spending requirements.